top of page

 Kulikayo!

 My mission was to make a documentary of a family I had met in 2011.
 I would just go and record - then see where that lead me.
 The story I wanted to capture was one of true development work in my eyes.
 I dreamt big; I had never really touched a camera before.
 But I had done an internship at the Netherlands Film Festival in the months prior to that second trip to Uganda and I had heard many stories of successful film makers who never got a formal education either.
+By then I had also traveled alone a lot and was sure that whatever happened, the adventure would be worth it.

-The last seven months, my daughter and I were in the Netherlands together while her dad stayed in Uganda.
-Being alone with her, helped me to feel more rooted and connected to the Netherlands again.
+The last months, my daughter and I were in the Netherlands together while her dad stayed in Uganda.
+Spending a lot of time alone with her on Dutch soil, helped me to feel more rooted and connected to the Netherlands again.
 I’ve become a bit of Uganda but I cannot forget the country I was born and raised in.
 I’m not (yet) that documentary maker I dreamt of being but Uganda helped me to grow from someone with creative ideas into an established video maker and from a young girl into a mother.
 These days, I get by on video jobs for different clients in both the Netherlands and Uganda.
-Although I grew up in the Netherlands, funnily enough it never really felt like home – I just wasn’t rooted in the same way people around me seemed to be rooted.
+Although I grew up in the Netherlands, it never really felt like home.
+I just wasn’t rooted in the same way people around me seemed to be rooted.
 The Netherlands is a country that, at times, I very much dislike and even feel ashamed of.
-Where people think they know it all, own it all, control it all and complain about everything while they have everything...
+Where people tend to think they know it all, own it all, control it all and complain about everything while they have everything...
 But this time around, I learned to appreciate the Netherlands again.
 The country is changing too.
-The good thing is that it is safe, it is a country where people have a lot of trust, dare to rely on each other and know how to cooperate.
+The good thing is that it is safe, it is a country where people have a lot of trust, dare to rely on each other and know how to cooperate with each other.
 It’s a country where I can (most of the time) walk around without being stared at in a way that makes me feel uncomfortable.
-It’s a country with too little sunshine if you ask me – but there is a lot of beauty in having four different seasons too.
-And it’s a country where people (generally) know how to take care of themselves – which makes relationships (not just love relationships) very different and people less dependent on each other.
-As I am someone who tends to want to take care of everyone, I guess it’s healthy for me to keep learning from both countries.
-I love it that in Uganda people are generally more caring and busier with serving their communities but these days, I also see the value of not having to rely on each other so much.
-Where you can leave a large part up to your health care insurance provider and people who are not related to you at all.
+It’s a country with too little sunshine - but there is a lot of beauty in having four different seasons too.
+And it’s a country where people (generally) know how to take care of themselves - which makes relationships (not just love relationships) different.
+Having said that, I keep learning from both countries.
+I love it that in Uganda people are generally more caring and busier with serving their communities.
+It’s just that I also see the value of having health care insurance and not having to rely on family so much again.

 These are just some of the things I observe…